circlefin/evm-cctp-contracts/README.md

 ### Static analysis

-Run `make analyze` to set up Python dependencies from `requirements.txt` and run Slither on all source files, requiring the foundry cli to be installed locally.
-If all dependencies have been installed, alternatively run `slither .` to run static analysis on all `.sol` files in the `src` directory.
+Run `make analyze-{message-transmitter | message-transmitter-v2 | token-messenger-minter}` to set up Mythril dependency and run Mythril on all source files.
+If Mythril dependency has been installed, alternatively run `myth -v4 analyze $FILE_PATH --solc-json mythril.config.json --solv 0.7.6` to run static analysis on a `.sol` file at the given `$FILE_PATH`.
+Please note that this can take several minutes.

 ### Continuous Integration using Github Actions